 Okay.
-I'll come on to his other space second bit in a minute, but it's, Sue has asked whether you would say that these attractors explain embryological development.
-If complex development of from a core of undifferentiated starts
+I'll come on to his second bit in a minute, but Sue has asked whether you would say that these attractors explain embryological development.
+Development from a pool of undifferentiated cells.

-A hundred percent, that a hundred percent, they explain all of it.
+A hundred percent.
+They explain all of it.
 They absolutely do.
-And that they explain as a system with the bigger questions at the beginning of the how is it that there's an emergent property from this chemical soup they've got together because actually under certain circumstances, under certain pressure and a certain heat, light temperature and nutrition, the, the proteins got together to form more complex things because of the attractors.
-So absolutely life exists because of the, these, these organizing principle
+And they explain as I said some of bigger questions at the beginning of the, how is it that there's an emergent property from this chemical soup that got together because actually under certain circumstances, under certain pressure and a certain heat, light, temperature and nutrition, the proteins got together to form more complex things because of the attractors.
+So absolutely life exists because of these organising principles within them.

-And Chris for asked to follow up, you said, is complexity, time dependent the regularity measures rely on seeing the history of its actions.
-The now is the only thing that exists.
+And Christopher has to follow up, he said, is complexity time dependent, the regularity measures rely on seeing the history of its actions, the now is the only thing that exists.
 Therefore, is it chaos or is it simply cause and result?

-That's a good question.
-Also.
+That's a good question also.
 What were you smoking?
-Are you philosophical?
-Well, I look, it is just sabbatical, but it's also predictable.
-And so I think the answer to that question would be that

-There's a fine line between something that's highly organized and something that's chaotic.
+Well, look, it is philosophical, but it's also predictable.
+And so, I think the answer to that question would be that there's a fine line between something that's highly organised and something that's chaotic.
 And that line is complexity.
-And
+And that would be the answer to it.
+Yeah.
+It is philosophical, but it does explain the idea of the sort of emergent property being greater than the sum of its parts.